galiana/galiana.github.io/_posts/2017-06-29-Adding-publish-to-the-contextual-menu-of-Sitecore.markdown

 image: publish context.png
 ---

 How many times have you right-click on an item to publish it to remember that this option is not available?
-How annoying it is for you, having to go to "Publish" tab, click on publish item, etc...
-I got fed up while working on LawNow Upgrade and decided to add it.
+How annoying it is for you, having to go to "Publish" tab, click on publish item, etc... <!--more-->I got fed up while working on LawNow Upgrade and decided to add it.
 It's a 5 min task and saves "hours" of frustration...

 Change to the core database
 Go to: /sitecore/content/Applications/Content Editor/Context Menues/Default